JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

   This will clone the very latest ("main") version of the PX4-Autopilot Repository into the current directory you are in.

   You should see a folder called "PX4-Autopilot" in your home directory.
-  ### NOTE: you may run into compatibility issues with OpenCV later.
-If so, add a line into the CMakeLists.txt file of the "sitl_gazebo-classic" folder in the PX4-Autopilot folder.
+  ### NOTE: you may run into issues with OpenCV later.
+  If you run into OpenCV Version conflict issues, you will need to add a line into the CMakeLists.txt file of the "sitl_gazebo-classic" folder in the PX4-Autopilot folder to specify the version of OpenCV you want to use (assuming the conflict is due to having more than 1 version installed).
 If you need to do this, navigate to the proper directory
 ```
 cd /home/ubuntu/PX4-Autopilot/Tools/simulation/gazebo-classic
 ```
 within this directory, open the CMakeLists.txt file in your code editor and add the following line under "find_package(gazebo REQUIRED)"
+NOTE: For my use, I specified to use version 3.2.0 but you may choose to specify the version on your own system.

 ```
 find_package (OpenCV 3.2.0 REQUIRED)